Skip to Main Content

 • No cosigners or co-borrowers: Axos Bank only allows individual applications, so you can’t apply with a cosigner or co-borrower who has good credit to help you qualify.

-Axos Bank requires a minimum credit score of 730.
+• Credit score and financial history: Axos Bank requires a minimum credit score of 730.
 In addition to checking your credit score, the bank will review your credit report for red flags like missed payments.
-If you have fair credit or bad credit, you’ll need to apply elsewhere.

-Axos Bank doesn’t specify a minimum income, but you’ll need verifiable income to qualify.
-Most lenders also evaluate your debt-to-income ratio (DTI), which is the portion of your monthly income that you spend making minimum payments on your debts.
-If you have a low income and a lot of outstanding debt, you may not be eligible.
+• Income and employment: Axos Bank doesn’t specify a minimum, but you’ll need verifiable income to qualify.
+Most lenders also evaluate your debt-to-income ratio (DTI), which represents the portion of your income that goes toward debt.
+If your DTI is above 40%, it may be harder to qualify.

 You can use an Axos Bank personal loan for the following types of expenses: